vtex/typescript/packages/eslint-config-vtex-react/README.md

 This package provides VTEX's `.eslintrc` for React projects as an extensible shared config.

+Not all React applications live in the same context, different rules are needed for different scenarios.
+To solve this, three presets are provided:

+- `vtex-react` - Base react configuration.
+Can be used in any React project.
+- `vtex-react/io` - To be used in VTEX IO React applications.
+- `vtex-react/native` - To be used in `react-native` applications.

 ## Installation

 Assuming you already have ESLint installed, run: